PRACTICE DIRECTION 6A – SERVICE WITHIN THE JURISDICTION

 Applications for an order to dispense with service

-An application in the High Court or a county court for an order under rule 6.36 (power to dispense with service) may be made without notice.
+An application for an order under rule 6.36 (power to dispense with service) may be made without notice.

 Deemed service of a document other than an application for a matrimonial or civil partnership order